The skills you need for banking and investment graduate schemes

 Give us an example of a time when you were innovative.
 Many firms use processes that have lasted for years but are frequently tweaked to create improvements.
 Have you done something similar?
 For example, perhaps your student society was planning on promoting itself via a stall at a student fair.
 If you said, ‘That’s fine, but why don’t we also give out some freebies to attract people to our stand?’ and went about sourcing suitable items, then you provided a basic innovation to improve society membership and increase awareness among students.

 Key banking skill 3: resilience

 With a highly pressured working environment to adapt to, banking recruiters need candidates who are resilient.

-Barclays Capital’s management and leadership competency includes the ability to work under pressure, such as with impending deadlines and for prominent clients.
+Barclays International’s management and leadership competency includes the ability to work under pressure, such as with impending deadlines and for prominent clients.

 M&G Investments’ competencies cover resilience under intense pressure, often in the form of changing deadlines and dealing with new information that comes to light.